Harvard-CS249R-Fall2020/assignments/person_detection/README.md

    * You can follow the same instructions below and use colab for finishing all the modules.

    * **For this assignment, we have created a [colab template](https://bit.ly/30MEs0f).
 We show you how to check out the repository and run training (as examples).
 Unlike the last assignment, you need to fill the cells with code/commands yourself for the rest of the modules.**
+   * If you run the cells in the [colab template](https://bit.ly/30MEs0f), it will prompt a warning message saying it was not authored by google.
+So create a copy of the colab in your drive and use that instead.

 * [Windows Batch Script](http://steve-jansen.github.io/guides/windows-batch-scripting/)/[Linux Shell Script](https://linuxconfig.org/bash-scripting-tutorial-for-beginners)
   * If you decide to run this assignment on Windows 10 machine, you will use ```*.bat``` (batch files).